brujoand/blog.brujordet.no/content/post/homelab/Calling_home_for_safety_and_convenience.md

 Thankfully, this can be solved with an old school KVM switch.
-The [PiKVM documentation](https://docs.pikvm.org/tesmart/#setting-the-ip-address-of-the-tesmart-switch) makes a few recommendations for switches that are compatible with PiKVM, so I went with the 8 port TESmart one which was one sale at the time and slot's nicely into my 19" network rack.
+The [PiKVM documentation](https://docs.pikvm.org/tesmart/#setting-the-ip-address-of-the-tesmart-switch) makes a few recommendations for switches that are compatible with PiKVM, so I went with the 8 port TESmart one which was on sale at the time and slots nicely into my 19" network rack.
 Right below my custom rack mounted raspberry pis.